-Figure 6.4: Methicillin-resistant Staphylococcus aureus, by region and setting, 2015-2019
+Figure 6.4: Methicillin-resistant Staphylococcus aureus, by region and setting, 2015-2019 na = not available (incomplete data)

 Note: Most of the data from the NT were from hospitals settings.
+Data from community settings was incomplete.
 Source: HOTspots (NT, Qld, WA)